 Pixel portrait of Steven Brown, a man who just cannot stand injustice and fights against it every second of his life.
 Often portrayed as an (ex) criminal in the corrupt Dutch lamestream media, but without a wrap sheet in reality.
 Posts his well founded opinion in his blog often that you find here.

-Pixel portrait of No Surrender MC Henk Kuipers, founder and president who currently is illegally incarcerated by the corrupt Dutch legal system on order of criminal politicians without a provable legal reason to justify his detention.
+Pixel portrait of No Surrender MC founder and president Henk Kuipers, who currently is illegally incarcerated by the corrupt Dutch legal system on order of criminal politicians without a provable legal reason to justify his detention.
+Kuipers therefore is a political prisoner.
 The Netherlands is one of the last 3 remaining European nations that remains under total Khazarian cabal control.

 This portrait is a combination of pixels and vectors.
 The tattoos were drawn in vectors, the underlying portrait was made in pixels.
 The original size of this work is 55 x 55 cm.
 When digitally printed and coated in the proper way, this artwork will look superb.